Lapsang souchong: Preparation, flavour and aroma

 Like other black teas, lapsang souchong is typically brewed with water at boiling or a little less than boiling, 95 C. It can be infused once, for 3 to 5 minutes, with 2 to 3 grams (one tablespoon) of loose-leaf tea per 150 millilitres (2/3 cup) of water used, or through multiple infusions using 5 grams for 30 seconds to one minute at a time in 110 millilitres of water.

 The aroma of the dry leaves is described as having intense empyreumatic notes reminiscent of bacon while the liquor is known for its lingering smoky flavour.
 Other flavours associated with lapsang souchong include wood smoke, pine resin, smoked paprika, dried longan, and peated whisky.
-It lacks the bitterness that can come with other black tea so lapsang souchong is not sweetened with sugar or honey and can be brewed strongly.
+Lapsang souchong lacks the bitterness that can come with other black teas, so it does not need to be sweetened and can be brewed strongly.
 It is a full-bodied tea that can be prepared with or without milk.

 The aroma of lapsang souchong is derived from a variety of chemical compounds.
 The two most abundant constituents of the aroma are longifolene and α-terpineol.
 Many of the compounds making up the aroma of lapsang souchong, including longifolene, originate only in the pine smoke and are not found in other kinds of tea.

 Tea blends and culinary uses

-Lapsang souchong is used in blends of black tea to provide a more full bodied flavour and a more robust aroma, for example it may be blended with an Earl Grey tea.
-The blend called Russian Caravan consists of approximately 60% Keemun, 20% lapsang souchong and the remainder being a roasted oolong; the blend is intended to invoke thoughts of camel caravans en route from China to Russia in the 19th century delivering goods such as black tea which could absorb some of the campfire smoke during their months-long journey.
-In British culture, lapsang souchong has been popularly associated with Winston Churchill who enjoyed the tea but it is used more in Russian-labelled blends, especially those sweetened with spices and citrus.
+Lapsang souchong is used in blends of black tea to provide a more full-bodied flavour and a more robust aroma; for example, it may be blended with an Earl Grey tea.
+The blend called Russian Caravan consists of approximately 60% Keemun, 20% lapsang souchong and the remainder roasted oolong; the blend is intended to invoke thoughts of camel caravans en route from China to Russia in the 19th century delivering goods such as black tea which could absorb some of the campfire smoke during their months-long journey.
+In British culture, lapsang souchong has been popularly associated with Winston Churchill, who enjoyed the tea, but it is used more in Russian-labelled blends, especially those sweetened with spices and citrus.

-With its wood-smoked flavour, lapsang souchong is used as a spice for flavouring or seasoning foods.
-In addition to being generally added to stock for soups, stews and sauces, lapsang souchong can also be used as a spice in cooking vegetarian recipes, used in meat rubs, and to flavour boiled eggs.
-As a tea, lapsang souchong is paired with meals of tuna, cod, game, eggs, or brunch.
+With its wood-smoked flavour, lapsang souchong is also used as a spice for flavouring or seasoning foods.
+As well as being added to stock for soups, stews and sauces, lapsang souchong is also a spice in vegetarian recipes, a component in meat rubs, and a flavouring for boiled eggs.
+When prepared as a tea (rather than used as a seasoning), lapsang souchong pairs well with meals of tuna, cod, game, and eggs, or with brunch.